dumyy/handpose/README.md

     python test_nyu_cross.py

+For the MSRA dataset, just cd `$ROOT/network/MSRA/` directory, then run the train or test file, as follow:

+    train:  python train_and_test.py --test-sub ${sub-num}
+    test:   python test_msra.py --test-sub ${sub-num}

+`${sub-num}` is the subject that you use to test while cross-validation.

+In the end, you can use `python comb.py` to combine the 9 test results.

 ## Results

 When testing, the model outputs the mean joint error.
 If you want to show the qualitative results, just let the `visual=True`.